transparency-treasury/developer-hub/explore.md

 * Examples

-  * The following example would return the single instance details:* Output from this function is a JSON or XML file.
-Example JSON output:* Output from this function is a JSON or XML file.
-Example JSON output:* Output from this function is a JSON or XML file.
+  * The following example would return the single instance details:
+    * Output from this function is a JSON or XML file.
 Example JSON output:
       * `../registry/list`

 ###### Situational